Create a Future-Fit Culture

 What does it mean to be true to yourself?

-I mean the real value of values - knowing what yours are — and living by them.
+The real value of values is in knowing what yours are and then living by them.

 So how to do that?